alphagov/govuk-shielded-vulnerable-people-service/vulnerable_people_form/templates/_spl_match_email_template.md

 Your registration number is {{reference_number}}.

-{% if not has_someone_to_shop %}

-#If you need urgent help

-Contact your local authority if you need urgent help: https://www.gov.uk/coronavirus-local-help

-{% endif %}

 #What happens next

-{% if wants_supermarket_deliveries and wants_social_care %}
+{% if not has_someone_to_shop and wants_supermarket_deliveries and wants_social_care %}

 You should be able to start booking priority supermarket deliveries in the next 1 to 7 days, depending on the supermarket.

 If you do not already have an account with a supermarket delivery service, set one up now.
 You can set up accounts with more than one supermarket if you're worried about not getting a delivery slot.

-Someone from your local authority will contact you about your care needs within the next week.
+If people in your area are told to start shielding, your local authority will contact you to talk about any additional needs you have.

 {% endif %}

-{% if wants_supermarket_deliveries and not wants_social_care %}
+{% if not has_someone_to_shop and wants_supermarket_deliveries and not wants_social_care %}

 You should be able to start booking priority supermarket deliveries in the next 1 to 7 days, depending on the supermarket.